 However, it’s much easier to ignore inconvenient facts on the ground if the mainstream media and influential institutions provide alternative facts consistent with their ideological bias with the full support of the information verification industry.
 Sorting the wheat from the chaff can be even harder when such news outlets and NGOs pose on the radical left to widen their appeal among trendy youngsters.
 Their version of reality thus becomes an article of faith.
 To countenance alternative explanations for our social and economic woes is to invite ridicule with a litany of aspersions ranging from Islamophobe to transphobe or from conspiracy theorist to fascist.
 In short if you fail to toe the party line, you are anachronistically uncool.

 Take for example the rather transparent issue of the housing crisis in the South East of England.
 It doesn’t take a genius to work out that if the population rises by several million in just a 15 years and the housing market is dominated by buy-to-rent landlords and property speculators, ordinary people on average wages will struggle to pay their exorbitant rents and fail to get on the property ladder.
-The most affected are not welfare dependents entitled to housing benefit, but young professionals whose incomes may seem deceptively high until you subtract £1500 to £2000 rent.
+The most affected are not welfare dependents entitled to housing benefit, but young professionals whose incomes may seem deceptively high until you subtract £1500 to £2000 a month for rent.
 In the early 1990s London property prices, whilehigher than other regions of the UK, were still affordable by international standards.
 A couple with a joint income of £30,000 could get a mortgage on a modest three bedroom house in the outer boroughs.
 Now such properties sell for at least half a million in the worst areas of the city’s outskirts.
 To get mortgage a couple would need to earn at least £125,000 a year with the threat of repossession if their employment circumstances change.
 Yet the regressive left refuses to acknowledge how the city’s over-dependence on migrant labour and international property speculation, effectively two sides of the same coin, have pushed up prices and transformed neighbourhoods.
 Their only response is to blame the evil Tories, the personification of the aristocratic old guard, for not building enough new houses.
 The same universalists also support laxer migration controls and usually argue that a greater population boosts the economy.
 It certainly boosts retail sales and provides employers with a larger and more malleable supply of cheap labour, whether it benefits the existing inhabitants, other than landlords and property speculators, is another matter.
 However, once we factor in the additional costs of providing all the extra infrastructure required for a growing population such as new housing, roads, hospitals, schools, sewage treatment plants etc., the economic case for mass migration to a small island that already imports half of its food collapses.
 Indeed if the Tory government were to blame, why did the previous Labour government fail to subsidise council house building as it knowingly let migratory flows reach unsustainable levels ?
 Other countries that have allowed large scale immigration over the last decade such as Sweden and Germany also have housing crises, despite having had until recently many empty properties and holiday homes that could be repurposed.
 Both the Swedish and German governments have dispersed new immigrants to outlying regions to avoid the proliferation of ethnically diverse ghettos.